trezor/trezor-suite/docs/features/guide.md

 Guide is a feature that allows us to write content on various topics like basics of deterministic wallets, cryptocurrencies, Suite specifics or generally anything a Suite user might be interested in and then provide it to the user directly in the app.

-See the [tech spec](../specs/guide.md) for details and rationale behind the implementation.

 ## Content

 The content is maintained in a [GitBook project](https://app.gitbook.com/@trezor/s/suite-product-guide/).
 (You'll need an account with appropriate privileges to access it.)
 GitBook mirrors the content to a [GitHub repository](https://github.com/trezor/trezor-suite-guide) from where it's fetched when Suite builds.
 The fetch happens in the `suite-data` package on `build:lib` yarn task.
 Once fetched the content is indexed and transformed to a format usable in the Suite app.
 This format is then copied into the static directories of web, desktop and native builds.